gvwilson/thirdbit/src/fiction/in-heck/index.md

 ## Taken (Gumption)

 Special Blazes put two fingers in his mouth and whistled loudly.
-"Wake up," he ordered Bee Six Vee.
+"Power up," he ordered Bee Six Vee.
 "We got work to do."

 "And you,"